arsheriff2k3/brain_tumor_project_with_machine_learning_python/README.md

-Brain tumor finding full project just copy paste like the given order and execute one by one block of code.
+Brain tumor finding project just copy paste like the given order and execute one by one block of code.

 There are 3 phase of finding Brain Tumor Finding.